BhuvanSA/WhatsappMarksBot/README.md

 # WhatsappMarksBot
-A bot to send marks of students to parents from excel to whatsapp
+A bot to send Student Marks to Parents in Whatsapp

+# Usage:
+Store all details in excel
+Run main.py